igorbraga13/modeling_guide/modeling_guideline/docs/A_modeling_guideline/F_model_selection.md

 This is the design phase

-## 🧠 Model Development and Hyperparameter Tuning
+## 🧠 Development and Hyperparameter Tuning